ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 ## Snapshots and Replication

 Do you have snapshots and replication established for your original LUN?
-If yes, you'll need to set up replication, snapshot space and create snapshot schedules for the new encrypted LUN with the same settings as the original volume.
+If yes, you'll need to set up replication, snapshot space and create snapshot schedules for the new LUN with the same settings as the original volume.

-Note that if your replication target data center hasn't been upgraded for encryption, you won't be able to establish replication for the encrypted volume until that data center is upgraded.
+Note that if your replication target data center hasn't been upgraded for encryption, you won't be able to establish replication for the new volume until that data center is upgraded.

 ## Migrate your data

-You should be connected to both your original and encrypted {{site.data.keyword.blockstorageshort}} LUNs.
+You should be connected to both your original and new {{site.data.keyword.blockstorageshort}} LUNs.
 - If you need assistance with connecting the two LUNs to your host, open a support ticket.

 ### Data Considerations

-At this point, you should consider what type of data you have on your original {{site.data.keyword.blockstorageshort}} LUN and how best to copy it to your encrypted LUN.
+At this point, you should consider what type of data you have on your original {{site.data.keyword.blockstorageshort}} LUN and how best to copy it to your new LUN.
 If you have backups, static content and things that aren't expected to change during the copy, there aren't any major considerations.

 If you're running a database or a virtual machine on your {{site.data.keyword.blockstorageshort}}, make sure that the data isn't altered during the copy to avoid data corruption.
 If you have any bandwidth concerns, you should perform the migration during off peak times.
 If you need assistance with these considerations, open a support ticket.

 ### Microsoft Windows

-To copy data from your original {{site.data.keyword.blockstorageshort}} LUN to your encrypted LUN, format the new storage and copy the files over using Windows Explorer.
+To copy data from your original {{site.data.keyword.blockstorageshort}} LUN to your new LUN, format the new storage and copy the files over using Windows Explorer.

 ### Linux